-When considering a university for a space science master’s degree, consider that Florida Tech has one of the most well respected programs in the country.
-In fact, the university’s undergraduate astronomy and astrophysics program was the first ever in the world.
+When considering a university for a space science master’s degree, consider that Florida Tech has one of the most well-respected programs in the country.
+In fact, the university’s undergraduate astronomy and astrophysics program was the first such program in the world.

-One benefit Florida Tech offers over other space science master’s degree programs is that they are the lead institution for the Southeastern Association for Research in Astronomy (SARA), which operates automated one-meter-class telescopes at Kitt Peak National Observatory near Tucson, Ariz., and at Cerro Tololo Interamerican Observatory in Chile.
+Florida Tech is the lead institution for the Southeastern Association for Research in Astronomy (SARA), which operates automated one-meter-class telescopes at Kitt Peak National Observatory near Tucson, Arizona, and at Cerro Tololo Interamerican Observatory in Chile.

-Florida Tech is strategically situated at the center of Florida’s high tech corridor, home to thousands of technological companies, including NASA.
+Florida Tech is strategically situated at the center of Florida’s high-tech corridor, home to over 5,000 technological companies, including NASA.
 There is no better place to study for a space science master’s degree than in one of the most diverse science and technology-oriented areas in the country.

-At Florida Tech, student’s study with internationally recognized faculty members who have experience in various fields including extra solar planets, stellar astrophysics and active galactic nuclei.
-Small class sizes with a low student-to-faculty ratio provide an atmosphere of mentorship that students might not find at larger universities.
-The faculty also focuses on three key research areas in space science: geospace physics, astronomy/astrophysics and planetary science.
+At Florida Tech, student’s study with internationally recognized faculty members who have experience in various fields including extrasolar planets, stellar astrophysics, and active galactic nuclei.
+Small class sizes with a low student-to-faculty ratio provide an atmosphere of mentorship that students will not often find at larger universities.

-This small learning environment is heightened by large-university quality internship and research opportunities.
-Students are able to align research with their career goals and study advanced topics ranging from cosmology and high-energy astrophysics, solar energetic particles to thunderstorm and lightning physics, black holes and exo-planets.
-With access to a variety of laboratories, thousands of high-tech and space-related companies, research at Florida Tech is like no other.
+This intimate learning environment is heightened by large-university quality internship and research opportunities.
+Students can align research with their career goals, and study advanced topics ranging from cosmology, high-energy astrophysics, and solar energetic particles to thunderstorm and lightning physics, black holes, and exo-planets.
+With access to a variety of laboratories, and thousands of high-tech and space-related companies, research at Florida Tech is like no other.

-Because of Florida Tech’s location at the heart of the Space Coast, close to a wide range of high tech and space related companies, including NASA, many opportunities exist for space sciences research in three primary research groups: Geospace Physics, Astronomy/Astrophysics and Planetary.
+Because of Florida Tech’s location at the heart of the Space Coast, close to a wide range of high-tech and space-related companies, including NASA, many opportunities exist for space sciences research in three primary research groups: geospace physics, astronomy/astrophysics, and planetary sciences.

 TERA, the Thunderstorm Energetic Radiation Array, is also part of the department offering space sciences research opportunities.
 TERA is an experiment designed to measure energetic radiation (X-rays and gamma rays) from thunderclouds and lightning.
-The Thunderstorm Energetic Radiation Array is also part of an experiment called the MSE (Multiple Station Experiment), which is used to study the electric and magnetic fields from rocket-triggered lightning and nearby natural lightning.
+TERA is also part of an experiment called the MSE (Multiple Station Experiment), which is used to study the electric and magnetic fields from rocket-triggered lightning and nearby natural lightning.

 Founded by Florida Tech, SARA is an association of 12 different colleges that work together to run one-meter class automated telescopes both in Arizona at the Kitt Peak National Observatory and at Cerro Tololo Interamerican Observatory in Chile.
 Additional telescopes have recently been added to the Canary Islands off the coast of Morocco to help aid in the research of galaxies.

-Careers in space science vary from teaching, conducting advanced research in academic institutions and research laboratories, and positions in high-tech industry and government.
+Careers in space science include teaching, conducting advanced research in academic institutions and research laboratories, and positions in high-tech industry and government.

-The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-According to the bureau, careers in space science (such as physics and astronomy) are expected to increase by 10 percent through 2022.
+According to the bureau, careers in space science (such as physics and astronomy) are expected to increase by 10% through 2022.
 This growth is expected in research laboratories as well as information technology, medicine, and other applied research and development fields.
 Check the handbook for more information.